JaffaKetchup/flutter_map_tile_caching/README.md

 #### `downloadRegion()` and it's background counterpart

 Use this to download large areas of a map before the user visits somewhere (for example before a hike in the wilderness).
+A region can currently be a rectangular region or a circular region.
+More types are planned for the future.
 Read more about the caching behaviour below.

 #### Easy Shape Chooser

 Use this as a 'layer' on your map to allow the user an easy way to select an area for downloading.
 Use the same 'instance' throughout your script to avoid duplicate conflicts.
+A region can currently be a rectangular region or a circular region.
+More types are planned for the future.
 This will be worked on in the future to bring better functionality.

 ### Migrate to v3 from v2